tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 Ask if there are any questions before moving on.
 - - -

-### 9. Student Do: Multi-Indexing (15 min)
+### 9. Student Do: Indexing Fever (15 min)

 In this activity, students will use hierarchical indexes to gain access to historical stock data.
 The objective of the assignment is for students to take their indexing skills to the next level by using DataFrames with multiple indices.
-Students will leverage NASDAQ data to perform data segmentation for a single ticker across multiple months in a year.
+Students will leverage [NASDAQ](https://nasdaq.com) data to perform data segmentation for a single ticker across multiple months in a year.

 **File:** [indexing_fever.ipynb](Activities/09-Stu_Multi_Indexing/Unsolved/Core/indexing_fever.ipynb)